TheThomasY/TheThomasY/README.md

 <h1>Hi 👋, I'm Tom</h1>
 <h3>I'm a Front End Developer.
-I work mainly with React, but I'm always looking to grow and improve my skills in different areas.</h3>
+I work mainly with React, but I'm always looking to grow and improve my skills in different areas.
+I am available for work in and around London, or remotely.</h3>
 <br>

 - 🌱 I’m currently learning **Next.js and Typescript**

 - 📫 Drop me an email if you want to get in touch: **tomyoungdev@gmail.com**

 <br>